madbreach/Asteroid-Game/README.md

 # Asteroids
 By running Asteroids.java, a game will appear that uses the keys on a keyboard to move a ship back and forth.
-Random objects bounce into screen and the ship can shoot the bullets .
+Random objects bounce into screen and the ship can shoot the bullets into the incoming object.

+This project was developed and worked on in Intro to Data Structures from Westminster College.